Family, actors mourn Philip Seymour Hoffman at private funeral

 Although Hoffman was found with a syringe in his arm, the cause of his death was still undetermined on Friday pending the results of further studies.

-Four people were charged with drug offenses, possibly connected to the substances found at the actor's home.
-The charges against one were subsequently dropped and the other three have denied any involvement.
+Four people have been charged with drug offenses, possibly connected to the substances found at the actor's home.

 Hoffman, a best actor Oscar winner for his role in the 2005 biographical film "Capote," won accolades for his versatility on the stage and screen.